Mowbray-R-V/Graph-based-RL4CO/README.md

 2. A Comprehensive Survey on Graph Neural Networks, 2019

 # Expressiveness
+1.B.
+Weisfeiler and A. Leman, “A reduction of a graph to a canonical form and an algebra arising during this reduction,” Nauchno-Technicheskaya Informatsia, 1968.
-1. How powerful are graph neural network ?
+2. How powerful are graph neural network ?
 ICLR 2019
-2. go neural: higher-order graph neural networks, AAAI 2019
+3. go neural: higher-order graph neural networks, AAAI 2019
-3. Graph Positional and Structural Encoder, ICML 2024
+4. Graph Positional and Structural Encoder, ICML 2024
-4. Graph Neural Netwroks With Learnable Structural and Positional Representations, ICLR 2022
+5. Graph Neural Netwroks With Learnable Structural and Positional Representations, ICLR 2022
-5. Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning, NIPS 2020
+6. Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning, NIPS 2020
-6.
+7.

 # Graph neural netwrok